 Ueno Park is also famous for the many museums including the Tokyo National Museum, the National Museum for Wester Art, the Tokyo Metropolitan Art Museum, and the National Science Museum.
 Ueno Zoo, Japan’s first zoological garden and known for housing panda bears, is also situated in Ueno Park.

 In addition, from late March to early April, the park is packed with people for cherry blossoms.
 There are more than 1,000 cherry trees lining its central pathways, and many people bring drinks and food to enjoy hanami – cherry blossom viewing.

 Ueno Park is located next to Ueno station, follow signs for Park Exit.

-Showa Kinen Park, located in Tachikawa City, was established in 1983 as a part of the 50th anniversary celebration of the reign of Emperor Hirohito who was the emperor of Showa Period.
+Showa Kinen Park, located in Tachikawa City, was established in 1983 as a part of the 50th-anniversary celebration of the reign of Emperor Hirohito who was the emperor of the Showa Period.
 Within the massive area of the park – it is the largest park in the Tokyo area – you will find a wide variety of natural spaces, seasonal flowers, museums and recreational facilities.

 Showa Memorial Park

 9.30am – 5pm Mar. – Oct.

 *9.30am – 6pm Apr. – Sep. on Saturdays, Sundays and Holidays